astrorafael/twisted-mqtt/README.md

 Description
 -----------

-**twsited-mqtt** is a library using the Twisted framework and implementing the MQTT protocol (v3.1 & v3.1.1) in these flavours:
+**twisted-mqtt** is a library using the Twisted framework and implementing the MQTT protocol (v3.1 & v3.1.1) in these flavours:

 * pure subscriber